Ara566/Full-Stack-Development/README.md

 #Node.js
 -->Node.js is a platform built on Chrome's JavaScript runtime for easily building fast and scalable network applications.
-Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.
+Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices. in this module i learnt nodejs installation,introduction,features &cons all ->datatypes,nodejs applications,NPM
+  ->global object module,node.js core,local,and thrird party modules ->Assert module
+  ->buffers,console module
+  ->DNS module,File system module
+  ->Timers module,schduling times,canceling times
+  ->Import and export models
+  ->URL search params API
+  ->http module, new agent methodsand
+  ->http 2 model operating system model ,TLS module ->create udp client and server with Noor JS and event models
+  #Express.js:-----
+  ->regarding framework express JS introduction futures pros limitations installation, ->routing express.js , http methods, URL buildings pattern match
+  ->roots express.js, templating parameters, serving static files event looking database integrations cookie parcer and finally express stations

+#mongodb
+-->MongoDB is a non-relational document database that provides support for JSON-like storage.
+The MongoDB database has a flexible data model that enables you to store unstructured data, and it provides full indexing support, and replication with rich and intuitive APIs.
+I used mongodb compass(gui) and shell and mongodb commandline tools, its easily explore and manipulate your database with Compass, the GUI for MongoDB.
+Intuitive and flexible, Compass provides detailed schema visualizations, real-time performance metrics, sophisticated querying abilities, and much more.
+The MongoDB Database Tools are a collection of command-line utilities for working with a MongoDB deployment.